 What we can say about consciousness is in large part determined by how we measure and assess it.
 This course focuses on assessing transformation, integration, and development.
-The limits and strengths of a number of leading assessment instruments will be explored, with special emphasis on a few such innovative instruments that attempt to assess the further reaches of human consciousness and development.
-(4 credits)
+The limits and

 INTEGRAL AWARENESS & PLANETARY CITIZENSHIP

 The concept of planetary citizenship has taken on increasing importance in recent decades, as the sheer scale of human activity has eclipsed previously recognized boundaries of nation-states, resulting in planet-wide issues and planet-wide responses.
 The course will explore the intrinsic role of integral awareness in activating and engaging global frameworks of human rights and responsibilities, and the creative contributions that integral awareness can make to social and political life in our global age.
 (4 credits)